How Much Does It Cost to Develop an App in 2023? Cost Breakdown

 The app maintenance costs the expense required to keep the product accessible, maintain usability, and improve performance.
 Maintenance may be routine, on-demand, or both.

-The ideal budget for app maintenance is x2 of your initial development cost.
+The ideal app development budget maintenance is x2 of your initial development cost.
 The bulk of maintenance costs will be spent on the following:

 - App store registration and subscript,